Tohuvabohu (album)

-Tohuvabohu is industrial rock group KMFDM's fifteenth studio album, released on August 21, 2007, on the band's record label KMFDM Records and Metropolis Records.
+Tohuvabohu is industrial rock group KMFDM's 14th studio album, released on August 21, 2007, on the band's record label KMFDM Records and Metropolis Records.
 It was recorded in Seattle, Washington.

 The word "tohuvabohu" is derived from the biblical Hebrew phrase "tohu va bohu", meaning "without form and void" or "chaos and utter confusion", which was used to describe the state of the earth before creation.
 The band describes its usage of the term as meaning "wild and chaotic".

 "Superpower" uses samples taken from phone calls made by fans to a phone line set up by the band.
 Additional samples from these phone calls were compiled on the track "What We Do For You" on Brimborium, a companion remix album.